Regina Criminal Lawyer Logo

 Sexual Assault

-Sexual assault is defined by the Criminal Code of Canada as any form of non-consensual sexual contact or activity that violates the victim's sexual integrity, regardless of the specific body part involved.
+Sexual Assault is defined by the Criminal Code of Canada as any non-consensual sexual contact or activity that violates the victim’s sexual integrity, regardless of the specific body part involved.

 Soliciting